fatimachavezmoron/fatimachavezmoron/README.md

 ### Hi! mi name is Fatima!

-#### I am a Full Stack developer with a specialized focus on the frontend.
+#### I am a Fontend developer.
 My greatest desire is to find new and exciting opportunities to apply my skills and knowledge.
 I am driven by a passion for creating captivating and highly functional digital experiences through the combination of graphic design and web development.

 #### I thoroughly enjoy delivering aesthetically appealing and technically sound solutions, finding great satisfaction in seeing projects come to life through my dedication.
 My objective is to make a difference in every project I participate in, ensuring that every detail is carefully crafted.